All Episodes

 And I don't think most people have any idea of the insane and crazy regulations that these bureaucrats in Brussels, you know, they make Obama look like Milton Friedman for crying out loud.

-I mean, it's real, it's much worse than the U.S., and that is in part because of Britain's membership into the EU.
+It's much worse than the U.S., and that is in part because of Britain's membership into the EU.

-For example, let's say you're uh Romanian.
+For example, let's say you're Romanian.

-You get an EU passport, you get to go to Britain, and then you get access to everything in Britain.
+And then you get access to everything in Britain.

 That means schools, their health care system, which is already overwhelmed, the National Institute of Health.

-Oh, let's see, you're 76 years old, you have exceeded the life expectancy.
+You have exceeded the life expectancy.

-Oh, I'm sorry you need a new hip.
+Oh, I'm sorry, you need a new hip.

 We can't afford to give it to you.